- Facts to Know

 The most common complication from surgery for Crohn's is the development of adhesions.
 Adhesions occur when bands of scar tissue in the abdominal cavity get "stuck" to pelvic or abdominal organs, similar to how plastic wrap clings to itself.
 In some instances, the surgeon may need to remove the adhesions.

-- Is there any way to prevent recurrences?
+Is there any way to prevent recurrences of Crohn's disease?

 The goal of treatment is to prevent recurrences.
 You and your health care team can work together to find the best combination of lifestyle and medical therapies to reduce or prevent the risk of recurrence.

 Although there is no significant evidence that stress causes Crohn's disease flares, some people say stress makes their disease worse.
 Try to find ways to reduce your stress level.
 For instance, you might consider working fewer hours so that you have time for rest and exercise, cutting back on volunteering or asking your partner and children to help out more around the house.
 You can also learn techniques to better manage stress, such as meditation, deep breathing exercises and visualization.

 Smoking is very bad for people who have Crohn's disease.
 It makes the disease flare more frequently.